mozilla/extension-workshop/src/content/documentation/publish/add-on-policies.md

 Add-ons that make use of Mozilla trademarks must comply with the [Mozilla Trademark Policy](https://www.mozilla.org/foundation/trademarks/policy/).
 If the add-on uses “Firefox” in its name, the naming standard the add-on is expected to follow is “&lt;Add-on name&gt; for Firefox”.

-In addition, add-ons listed on addons.mozilla.org (AMO) must adhere to the following policies:
+In addition, add-ons listed on addons.mozilla.org must adhere to the following policies:

-- All add-ons submitted for listing on AMO are subject to Mozilla’s [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/).
+- All add-ons submitted for listing on addons.mozilla.org are subject to Mozilla’s [Conditions of Use](https://www.mozilla.org/about/legal/acceptable-use/).
 - Add-ons must disclose when payment is required to enable any functionality.
 - Any add-ons, or add-on content, hosted on Mozilla site(s) must conform to the laws of the United States.
-- The add-on listing should have an easy-to-read description about everything it does, and any information it collects.
-Please consult our best practices guide for [creating an appealing listing](/documentation/develop/create-an-appealing-listing/).
-- Add-ons that are intended for internal or private use, are only accessible to a closed user group, or for distribution testing may not be listed on AMO.
-Such add-ons may be [uploaded for self-distribution](/documentation/publish/submitting-an-add-on/#self-distribution) instead.
+- Add-ons that are intended for internal or private use, are only accessible to a closed user group, or for distribution testing may not be listed on addons.mozilla.org.
+Such add-ons may be [uploaded for self-distribution](../submitting-an-add-on/#self-distribution) instead.
 - If the add-on is a fork of another add-on, the name must clearly distinguish it from the original and provide a significant difference in functionality and/or code.
+- Add-ons with the sole purpose of promoting, installing, loading or launching another website, application or add-on are not permitted.

 {% endcapture %}
 {% include modules/one-column.liquid